waitingSu/REST_API/index.md

 ## C# MVC How to register nest resource in REST API

-  some people don't want to use {action} in Web AP,because they carry out this REST style with perseverance. so there are some  some ways to achieve.
+  Some people don't want to use {action} in Web AP,because they carry out this REST style with perseverance. so there are some  some ways to achieve.

 In WebApiConfig :